Nockda/Nockda.github.io/projects/cell.md

 ---
 layout: post
 title: Identification of Different Types of Cell Nuclei in Cancer
-subtitle: Understanding Model Performance and Feature Interpretation using Captum
+subtitle:
+cover-img: /assets/img/cancer_classification/cancer_cover.png
+thumbnail-img: /assets/img/cancer_classification/CancerLogo.png
+share-img: /assets/img/path.jpg
 tags: [deep learning, Maching learning, kaggle, python]
 comments: true
 ---

+Understanding Model Performance and Feature Interpretation using Captum

-## <Text>Goal of this project</Text>
+## <Text style="color:#008080">Goal of this project</Text>

----

 Train two deep neural network which can take images with a cell nuclei and classify it into one of the following types which are shown in the figures above: